 Society is full of prescriptions for handling a child’s misbehavior.
 You can’t escape nanny shows, advice from an empathetic mom or the outspoken advice from your childless coworker.
 Here are some mindful discipline tips.

-You’ve probably tried time-outs, counting 1-2-3, various forms of punishment, bribing, nagging and offering rewards to keep your kids in line.
+You’ve probably tried small time-outs, counting 1-2-3, various forms of punishment, bribing, nagging and offering rewards to keep your kids in line.